Glacier’s Carnivore Week

 June 14 at 7 a.m. – June 18 at 4 p.m.

 Glacier National Park is spectacular for many reasons – including the ecology of its many carnivores, large and small.
 Which carnivores are in Glacier?
 What are they eating?
 How do they utilize the landscape?
 Through lectures and day hikes on the west side of the park, as well as in the North Fork Valley, we will examine Glacier’s finely-tuned carnivores and how they interact with their surroundings.
-This class is an intensive, on-site overview of carnivores in the park led by two carnivore experts!
+This class is an intensive, on-site overview of carnivores in the park led by a carnivore expert and author!

 Meeting Place: Glacier Institute Field Camp.